 Professor Ludwikowski has authored more than 20 books, including his most recently published books: History of Polish Legal and Political Ideas, Wolters-Kluwer, 2012; International Trade (Handel Miedzynarodowy (3nd ed. enlarged and updated) C.H.
 Beck 2012; and, Presidential Elections in the U.S.A. in Comparative Perspective (Lexis/Nexis, 2009) (with Anna Ludwikowski).

-PROFESSOR MARTA JANINA SKRODZKA holds a doctoral degree in law and is an associate professor in Lomza State University of Applied Sciences and a Director for Podlasie Mediation and Arbitration Center established by the Chamber of Commerce in Bialystok (Poland).
+PROFESSOR MARTA JANINA KUKLO holds a doctoral degree in law and is an associate professor in Lomza State University of Applied Sciences and a Director for Mediation Center established by the University.
 She teaches Corporate Law, Commercial Law, Civil Law, EU & US Corporate Law and ADR methods and was a Director of the Legal Clinic at the Faculty of Law, University of Bialystok for many years.
-Professor Skrodzka is the recipient of Senior Fulbright Award (2017) in residence at CUA Columbus School of Law as well as the Kosciuszko Foundation and PILI scholarship (2006) in residence at Columbia University School of Law to conduct research in USA.
+She cooperates among others with: Polish Bar Council, Legal Clinics Foundation, Chamber of Industry and Commerce in Bialystok as well as with courts in the area of ADR and methodology of teaching law.
+Professor Kuklo is the recipient of Senior Fulbright Award (2017) in residence at CUA Columbus School of Law as well as the Kosciuszko Foundation and PILI scholarship (2006) in residence at Columbia University School of Law to conduct research in USA.

-She has 12 years of full-time teaching experience, both in English and Polish, of European and American students, is author and co-author of nearly 70 publications and was a guest speaker and active participant of more than 30 international, national conferences and lectures.
-Professor Skrodzka is a mediator, a trainer and an expert in ADR, Clinical Legal Education, Commercial and Corporate Law.
+She has 14 years of full-time teaching experience, both in English and Polish, of European and American students, is author and co-author of nearly 80 publications and was a guest speaker and active participant of more than 30 international, national conferences and lectures.
+Professor Kuklo is a mediator, a trainer and an expert in ADR, Clinical Legal Education, Commercial and Corporate Law.